A Former NBA Star Is Reportedly Unretiring

 According to Shams Charania of The Athletic, Gerald Green (who was an assistant coach for the Houston Rockets) is unretiring, and signing with the Rio Grande Valley Vipers of the NBA's G-League (Rockets affiliate).

-The reports from Chariana can be seen in the tweet that is embedded below from his Twitter account.
+The reports from Chariana can be seen in the tweets that are embedded below from his Twitter account.

 Green is 35-years-old, and has 12 years of NBA expiernce playing for the Boston Celtics, Minnesota Timberwolves, Indiana Pacers, New Jersey Nets, Phoenix Suns, Miami Heat, Dallas Mavericks and Rockets.